aileenmwong/cactus/README.md

 [Go to CSS Cactus](https://aileenmwong.github.io/cactus/)

-This is a cute cactus made of pure CSS and HTML.
+This is an animated cactus made of pure CSS and HTML.
 CSS animations let this little guy grow and smile.